AnotherGitAccount/TFE/README.md

 4. On linux, copy the files from `/media` to `/home/Documents`
 5. Follow the steps in the readme of `software/beta_utils` to intall and use

-NOTE: steps 2 -> 4 can be done using ssh / scp
+NOTE: steps 2 -> 4 can be done using ssh / scp.
+These steps can also be used to transfer your binary files (to program the machine).